Signature Types and Proxy Wallets

 If you signed up to Polymarket via the website using email/magic link and never saw a private key — you have a proxy wallet with type 1 semantics.
 Your funds live in a smart contract proxy, not the signer EOA.

 If you are a programmatic bot being integrated from scratch — always use type 0.
 It is the simplest path and avoids proxy-wallet footguns entirely.
-Hermes uses type 0.
+Agent Framework uses type 0.

 The Rule